-New Year’s Eve is a day of mixed feelings for many people.
-On one hand, it is a time to celebrate the end of the year gone by and welcome what is in store in the New Year.
-On the other hand, some people experience a sense of nostalgia as they reflect on the events that took place in their lives in the past 12 months.
-Many people start thinking about New Year’s resolutions at this time of the year.
+New Year’s Eve is a day of mixed emotions.
+On the other hand, it is time to celebrate the end of the past year and embrace what has been saved in the New Year.
+Some people feel a sense of belonging when they reflect on the events that took place in their lives 12 months ago.
+Many people begin to think about New Year’s resolutions at this time of year.

-Many people start counting down to New Year’s Day in the last minute or seconds before the last night of the year ends and the New Year begins.
-Some people tune into watching televised countdowns.
-As the clock strikes midnight into New Year’s Day, many people celebrate this event by exchanging hugs, kisses, and wish each other a “Happy New Year”.
-In some parts of the world, including in the United States, many people sing the Scottish song “Auld Lang Syne” during the New Year’s Eve celebrations.
+As the clock begins at midnight on New Year’s Day, many people celebrate the occasion by taking turns kissing, hugging, and wishing each other a “happy new year”.
+In some parts of the world, including the United States, many people sing the Scottish song “Auld Lang Syne” in celebration of New Year’s Eve.

 Q. Which countries celebrate New Year first?

 Answer: they celebrate The New Year for the first time in the small Pacific countries of Tonga, Samoa and Kiribati.
 New Zealand is trailed by New Year’s Eve, followed by Australia, Japan and South Korea, and the last New Year’s celebration is on Bakers Island in the middle of the Pacific Ocean.

 Q. Which country does not celebrate New Year?

 Answer: In Saudi Arabia, the New Year is celebrated on March 21 on the Islamic calendar.
 As they do not use the Gregorian calendar, unlike other neighboring Muslim countries.
 So they need not celebrate on January 1, because it is not the beginning of the year.